0x7FFFFFFFFFFFFFFF/genpass/README.md

 Has extensive generative test suite, including tests against a [Rust port](https://crates.io/crates/zxcvbn) of Dropbox's password strength tester [`zxcvbn`](https://www.usenix.org/conference/usenixsecurity16/technical-sessions/presentation/wheeler)

+## Update (9/6/2021)
+* Added `-x` option to exclude characters in a user defined string.
+* Added `-m` option to let the user to provide a string and at lease one of the character of it will be included in the generated password.

 ## Typical usage
 ```
 genpass                  # use defaults, they're good